Ije-le/llm-playground/README.md

 Manage tokens
 More importantly, this form of summarization helps with identifying patterns that may not be immediately apparent and gives users a better chance at categorizing information based on patterns.

 Another use of AI for news archives that I would explore is image parsing.
-Since image pdfs are not usuallly searchable, pairing them with infromation extracted based on the same images make them much more useful as archived materials.
+Since image pdfs are not usuallly searchable, pairing them with information extracted based on the same images make them much more useful as archived materials.

 ### Finishing Up